-This standard provides implementation procedures for conversion of relative density (60/60 °F) to equivalent densities in both in vacuo and in air values.
-A derivation of the in air equation is presented in Section B.4. in air values reflect the buoyancy effect of air if a substance were to be weighed in the air, and thus are slightly less than in vacuo values by approximately 0.1 % to 0.2 %.
+This standard provides implementation procedures for conversion of API gravity at 60 °F to equivalent densities in both in vacuo and in air values.
+A derivation of the in air equation is presented in Section B.4.
+In air values reflect the buoyancy effect of air if a substance were to be weighed in the air, and thus are slightly less than in vacuo values by approximately 0.1 % to 0.2 %.
 Although in air implementation procedures are presented in this standard in recognition of certain common industry practices, in vacuo values are recommended because they more accurately represent the amount of material present.

-Furthermore, as there is no known technical reason for the continued use of relative density in the oil industry, absolute density is recommended instead (see API MPMS Ch.
+Furthermore, as there is no known technical reason for the continued use of API gravity in the oil industry, absolute density is recommended instead (see API MPMS Ch.
 11.5.3).
 This standard is presented, however, for the convenience of certain current common industry practices.

-Chapter 11-Physical Properties Data Section 5-Density/Weight/Volume Intraconversion Part 2-Conversions for Relative Density (60/60 °F)
+Chapter 11-Physical Properties Data Section 5-Density/Weight/Volume Intraconversion Part 1-Conversions of API Gravity at 60 °F